A Shining Example of The Use of Roman Stucco Cement

 - The lighthouse’s sloping sides would also impose their own specific stresses on the exterior wall render, particularly given that 220m2 had to be covered.

 In other words, Doug needed an exterior wall render that had innate flexibility and breathability of lime, but which, unlike a standard lime render, would be very fast drying so that the underlying brick wouldn’t deprive the render of the moisture it needed to set.

 Given Lime Green’s proven expertise and reputation for innovation, Doug was pointed in our direction for the answer.

 Lime Green’s Roman Stucco Cement is a contemporary product that is based on the traditional roman cement used as an exterior wall finish for highly detailed and decorative finishes like those of the Regency houses in Cheltenham, Hastings and Leamington Spa.

 Strong, durable with a fine texture and a rapid set, Roman Stucco Cement was our start point for developing the unique solution that Doug needed.
 Through chemistry and experimentation we were able to create a unique ‘lighthouse product’ that would not only hold its integrity on sloping walls, but which would also set in under an hour.

 With its fast drying time, Doug was able to get a good bond between the brick and render, though the bricks needed dampening beforehand to reduce their capacity to take up water from the render.

-And with the incorporation of a mesh reinforcement, there was also the reassurance of knowing that if the lighthouse’s sloping sides were to induce any slight movement, the Roman cement Stucco render would hold together and stay in place.
+With the incorporation of a mesh reinforcement, there was also the reassurance of knowing that if the lighthouse’s sloping sides were to induce any slight movement, the Roman Stucco cement exterior wall render would hold together and stay in place.